amgarton47/CS62data-structures/Git_Lab/project/README.md

 In this lab we will work directly with the underlying *git* commands (using the Command Line Interfaces in terminal windows).
 These commands should be usable on most MacOS and Linux machines.
-Students with Windows notebooks should use one of the lab machines for these exercises or install [git for windows](https://gitforwindows.org/) (specifically, the `Git BASH` tool will mimic the Unix experience).
+Students with Windows computers should install [git for windows](https://gitforwindows.org/) (specifically, the `Git BASH` tool will mimic the Unix experience) or just pair up with someone working on a Mac computer.

 ## Lab Exercises